dmbarbour/wikilon/docs/AwelonLang.md

 Stowage enables programmers to work semi-transparently with data larger than working memory.
 Unlike effectful storage or virtual memory, stowage is friendly in context of parallelism and distribution, structure sharing, incremental computing, and backtracking.
 Stowage works nicely with [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), especially structures that batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

 What 'large value' means is heuristic, based on time-space tradeoffs.
-But it ideally is simple, predictable, and reproducible for effective use with caching and structure sharing.
-The recommendation is that "large value" mean "at least 256 bytes" when serialized.
-Binary values might stow using the `%secureHash` encoding.
+A runtime is in charge of what annotations mean, so it can vary by runtime.
+But ideally, stowage should be simple, predictable, reproducible, easily shared across systems for caching and structure sharing.
+My recommendation is that "large value" mean "at least 256 bytes" as serialized, sufficient for a few hashes and some structure.

 ## Evaluation